joyrexus/leap-view/docs/overview.md

 backward in time within the sample.

-## Extracting position/velocity data
+## Extracting frame data

 The range-slider and keyboard controls make it possible to identify specific regions of interest (i.e., durations of time) within the sample.
-Once a region/duration is specified you can download a CSV file containing the postion/velocity data for that particular region for analysis.
+Once a region/duration is specified you can download a CSV file containing frame data for that particular region for analysis.
+The specific attributes that are extracted from each frame of data is configurable.
+(See `src/extract.coffee` for a current list of options and examples.)

 Using the playback controls, find the starting point of the region you want to analyze.
 The viewer should be paused on whatever frame you want as the starting point.
 Click the palm of the rendered hand to mark the starting time: